ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 ### Text

 The Switching Station is an important node, because it is the heart of any Power Grid.
-You have to have exactly one per Power Grid, if you don't have one nothing will work, and if you have more than one, they will explode until there is only one in the power grid.
+You need to have one switching station per power grid.
+Every machine needs to be connected to a switching station.
 The Switching Station also displays statistics about the Power Grid when hovered over in-world.
 When a machine says "no network found", it's not connected to the switching station and won't do anything.

+When you right-click a switching station, you will see a summary of all the machines connected.

 ### Meta